nodejs/undici/docs/docs/api/CacheStore.md

 **Options**

 - `location` - The location of the database.
 This can be a file path or `:memory:`.
 Default `:memory:`.
-- `maxEntries` - The maximum amount of responses to store.
-Default `Infinity`.
 - `maxEntrySize` - The maximum size in bytes that a response's body can be.
 If a response's body is greater than or equal to this, the response will not be cached.
 Default `Infinity`.

 ## Defining a Custom Cache Store